toothbrush for animals. man brushes teeth of a gray cat. animal care concept

 We train with board-certified dentists every year in order to provide top-quality care for your pets.

-Any and all extractions are included in the flat-rate cost, at the veterinarian’s discretion.
+Any and all simple extractions are included in the flat-rate cost, at the veterinarian’s discretion.
+Pricing for surgical extractions depends on the tooth needing to be removed as well as its complexity.
 We only extract unhealthy teeth, and we do not call owners before performing any or all extractions.
 If your veterinarian has any specific concerns we will keep them in mind and review any dental radiographs they provide, however, our vets make their own treatment plans based on multiple factors, including the health of the animal, the type of disease present, and the safety of the desired procedures.

 Our affordable plan is aimed to help you PREVENT severe dental disease and keep up with your pets’ oral health.
 It is not a solution to catch up on severe, long-term, untreated disease all at once.
 The longer teeth go untreated the more bone decay happens to the jaw.
 In these cases there are significant risks to removing certain teeth, as there is a chance of breaking the jaw.